avalon60/OraTAPI/README.md

   - Examples:
   `spec_suffix = .pks`
   `body_suffix = .pkb`
   - **Purpose**: Specifies the file extension for generated SQL files.
 The default for these is `.sql`.

+    NOTE: If the spec_dir and the body_dir are defined as the same directory, spec_suffix and body_suffix must be different.

 - **spec_dir** & **body_dir**: Define the directories for package specification and package body files.
   - Example: `spec_dir = package_spec`
-  - **Purpose**: Organises generated files in a specific staging sub-directory for clarity and structure.
+  - **Purpose**: Organises generated files in a specific staging subdirectory for clarity and structure.

 - **trigger_dir**: Define the directory for trigger files.
   - Example: `trigger_dir = trigger`
-  - **Purpose**: Organises generated trigger source files in a specific staging sub-directory for clarity and structure.
+  - **Purpose**: Organises generated trigger source files in a specific staging subdirectory for clarity and structure.

 - **view_dir**:  Define the directory for view source files.
   - Example: `view_dir = view`
-  - **Purpose**:  Organises generated view source files in a specific staging sub-directory for clarity and structure.
+  - **Purpose**:  Organises generated view source files in a specific staging subdirectory for clarity and structure.

 - **ora_tapi_csv_dir**: Defines the directory for the OraTAPI CSV file.
   - Example: `ora_tapi_csv_dir = `
   - **Purpose**: Used to control which files should be generated based on the CSV configuration file.
-This allows fine grain control of which files should be generated and written.
+This allows fine grain control of which files should be generated and written/overwritten.
 New file entries are automatically added when tables are processed and no corresponding entry is found.

 ---